signalfx/integrations/collectd-spark/README.md

 ### METRICS
 To emphasize, metrics will only be collected if MetricsURL is provided and/or Applications is set to True in 10-spark.conf (please read the example configuration file for associated required keys).
-Click [here](./docs) for a list of metrics that the plugin can collect and send as well as metric definitions.
+For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).
 See [usage](#usage) for details.

 The following are default metrics captured and sent if Metrics Sink and Applications are enabled:

 * jvm.total.used
 * jvm.total.committed